lk-geimfari/mimesis/README.rst

      :target: https://badge.fury.io/py/mimesis

-**Mimesis** (/maɪˈmiːsəs/; Ancient Greek: μίμησις (mīmēsis), from μιμεῖσθαι (mīmeisthai), “to imitate”, from μῖμος (mimos), “imitator, actor”) is a fast and easy to use Python programming library, which helps generate synthetic data for a variety of purposes in a variety of languages.
-This data can be particularly useful during development, testing, prototyping and a lot where else.
-For example, it could be used то populate a testing database, create complex structured JSON/XML files, anonymize data taken from a production service, etc.
+**Mimesis** (/maɪˈmiːsəs/ “to imitate”, from μῖμος (mimos), “imitator, actor”) is a fast and easy to use library, which helps generate the big volumes of fake data for a variety of purposes in a variety of languages.
+The fake data can be particularly useful during software development and testing.
+For example, it could be used to populate a testing database, create beautiful JSON and XML files, anonymize data taken from a production service, etc.

 Advantages
 ----------